 In 2007 Davies Wallis Foyster, as it was then known, was plying its trade in the North-West as a humble four-office practice in Liverpool, Manchester, Preston and Leeds.
-However, over the last decade the new, improved DWF has beefed up considerably and is now based in 16 locations with over 2,300 staff.
+However, over the last decade the new, improved DWF has beefed up hugely and is now based in 27 locations with over 2,800 staff.

 The firm has a stellar list of clients including the likes of Adidas, Aviva, Barclays, Telefonica UK Limited, Marks & Spencer, Royal Bank of Scotland, RSA and Virgin trains.
 It has worked on some high profile matters including representing Iceland foods at the House of Commons Select Committee during the 'horsemeat scandal'; defending Morrisons in a massive data breach claim; acting for Travelers Insurance in the PIP Group Litigation case regarding faulty silicone breast implants; representing Zurich Insurance in the landmark Supreme Court Case which clarified how mesothelioma claims are handled; and advising Colony Capital on the £311m purchase of the Gemini property portfolio.

 Whilst DWF still has some way to go before becoming a truly global player, its relatively compact size on the international scene means that it hasn't had to retrench post-Brexit, unlike some of the gigantic firms.
 Chief executive and Managing partner Andrew Leaitherland believes that DWF's size puts it in a strong position since it can "learn from others in determining the best route for growth".